Southern Backtones: Influences

-There have been many comparisons to Jim Morrison and The Doors, which are in truth early influences.
-There are also David Bowie references dropped, especially in regard to the latest album, but the band asserts it is due to heavy influence from Pulp instead.
+The band has been compared to Jim Morrison and The Doors, which the band concedes are early influences.
+There have also been comparisons to David Bowie, especially in regard to the latest album, but the band asserts it is due to heavy influence from Pulp instead.
 Early influences also included Elvis Presley, Dick Dale, Chris Isaac and The Cult (critics would add Buzzcocks, but the latest album bears more influence from more local artists like John Evans Band, Johnny Falstaff, Craig Kinsey, and the Sideshow Tramps.

-Other Work
+Other work

-Hank Schyma spends a portion of each year archiving tornados and other inclement weather footage by a series of trips across Central America.
+Hank Schyma spends a portion of each year archiving tornadoes and other inclement weather footage by a series of trips across Central America.
 Some of his work is visible online at his website and often airs on The Discovery Channel, The Weather Channel, BBC, CNN, FOX, CBS, ABC, and CBS.